zapacher/rule34Saver/README.md

 __Why this idea was born?__ <br>
 Because of the restrictions of content, it may be deleted before you will see it.
 But it is deleted by hands, after it was published.
-Because of this, this application can download new content after it was published and before it was deleted.
+Because of this, application can download new content after it was published and before it was deleted.

 _P.S.
 May have timeout, but don't worry, it's short._